sst/guide/_chapters/errors-outside-lambda-functions.md

 title: Errors Outside Lambda Functions
 date: 2020-04-06 00:00:00
 lang: en
+description: In this chapter we look at how to debug errors that happen outside your Lambda function handler code.
+We use the CloudWatch logs through Seed to help us debug it.
+comments_id: errors-outside-lambda-functions/1729
 ref: errors-outside-lambda-functions
-description:
-comments_id:
 ---

-We've covered debugging [errors in our Lambda functions]({% link _chapters/logic-errors-in-lambda-functions.md %}) and [unexpected errors in Lambda functions]({% link _chapters/unexpected-errors-in-lambda-functions.md %}).
-Now let's look at what happens when an error happens outside our Lambda function.
+We've covered debugging [errors in our code]({% link _chapters/logic-errors-in-lambda-functions.md %}) and [unexpected errors]({% link _chapters/unexpected-errors-in-lambda-functions.md %}) in Lambda functions.
+Now let's look at how to debug errors that happen outside our Lambda functions.

 ### Initialization Errors

-Lambda functions could fail not because of an error inside your handler code, but before your Lambda function is invoked.
-Let's add some fault code outside our handler function.
+Lambda functions could fail not because of an error inside your handler code, but because of an error outside it.
+In this case, your Lambda function won't be invoked.
+Let's add some faulty code outside our handler function.

 <img class="code-marker" src="/assets/s.png" />Replace our `get.js` with the following.